jaylesh27/sequelizedBurger/README.md

-# sequelizedBurger
+# burger-app
-A simple app using sequelize.
+Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.